 All the best wedding parties end with a packed out dancefloor full of smiling guests strutting their funky stuff late into the night.
 Classic pop hits are the perfect crowd pleasers to get your guests of all ages moving, especially after a few drinks of prosecco!
 Here at The Wedding Secret we can’t think of a more magnificent sight than all those guests moving as one in complete unity, acting out the dance routines to pop songs.

-If you want to recreate this glorious phenomenon on your big day, we’ve compiled a list of our Top 10 Songs With Dance Routines.
+If you want to recreate this glorious phenomenon on your big day, we’ve compiled a list of our top ten Songs With dance routines.
 Add some or all of these numbers to your reception playlist, and spontaneous moments of synchronised beauty will be guaranteed, you will feel like you are in your own flash mob!

 Macarena – Los Del Rio

 Created in 1993, working out the lyrics might be difficult but the signature repetitive dance-moves are so well-known that even Great Aunt Ethel will be moving her hips in time!
 This song was actually about a woman who cheats on a her boyfriend whilst he was in the army – so, on reflection, perhaps this isn’t the most romantic monogamous song to perform at a wedding but the catchy lyrics and the moves overlook this!

 Oops Upside Your Head – The Gap Band

 A bizarre dance-routine that involves revellers sitting in lines on the floor and pretending to row a boat.
 It might have nothing to do with the song but it is a lot of fun.

 Saturday Night – Whigfield